The Racquet 🎾 The 5th Set

 In the end, that double break of serve was very much needed for Nadal.
 With the Spaniard losing one of his breaks (at 5*-2) while serving for the championship, to then secure the title two games later at 5*-4.

 Rafa’s return performance at 2*-2, and again at 2*-4, seemed to attract remarkably little attention from commentators or analysts at the time.
 Especially given that Medvedev served many of his biggest deliveries of the match on those crucial points.
-But those returns, by way of the more aggressive return position, were *vital*.
+But those Nadal returns, by way of the more aggressive return position, ended up being vital to the Spaniard’s championship.

 It’s easy to forget that Medvedev had all the momentum starting the 5th set.
 That series of 6 games from Nadal, from 1-0* to 2-4*, came very much against the run of play.
 It was an example of a champion standing up to a whacking wave of pressure, in to which most mortals would have been swept, and somehow reversing the flow.